OtlotlengMajuja/OTLMAJ363_JSE2407_GroupD_Otlotleng-Majuja_FSJ02/README.md

 - **Next.js:** A React framework for server-side rendering and static site generation.
 - **React:** A JavaScript library for building user interfaces.
+- **API**: Consuming a RESTful API hosted at `https://next-ecommerce-api.vercel.app` for product data.
 - **Tailwind CSS:** A utility-first CSS framework for designing responsive layouts.
+- **React Hooks**: For managing local component state and side effects.
 - **JSDoc:** For documenting the JavaScript code.
+- **Next.js Routing**: For client-side navigation and dynamic routing based on product IDs.

 ## Setup Instructions